damianham/jooxe/README.md

 illustration of the concept.
 Veggies is your next step to jooxe goodness - another super simple app that uses the express-hbs plugin to render dynamic content.

 Each example app has a corresponding Nginx configuration file in the **nginx** folder.
+Nginx is a great web server that can be setup as a reverse proxy and we use that to map domain names to a specific URI path, e.g. hello.example.com is mapped to jooxe/apps/hello etc.

 To run one or more of the example apps you need to copy the example app folder to the apps folder and install the nginx configuration file and create the nginx static folder.
 For example, assuming that the Nginx configuration folder is